TashaSkyUp/simple-ml-demo-1/ISUSING_WORKER_FIX_SUMMARY.md

 ## Summary

-The `isUsingWorker` scoping issue has been successfully resolved through a simple but effective code change.
+The `isUsingWorker` circular dependency issue has been successfully resolved through a comprehensive code refactor.
 The fix:

-1. **Addresses Root Cause**: Eliminates variable scoping issues in minified builds
+1. **Addresses Root Cause**: Eliminates circular dependencies in `useCallback` hooks
+2. **Uses Ref Pattern**: Prevents state variables from creating dependency cycles
-2. **Maintains Functionality**: All existing features continue to work correctly
+3. **Maintains Functionality**: All existing features continue to work correctly
-3. **Prevents Recurrence**: The pattern is now minification-safe
+4. **Prevents Recurrence**: The pattern is now minification-safe and dependency-clean
-4. **Includes Testing**: Comprehensive tests validate the fix
+5. **Includes Testing**: Comprehensive tests validate the fix across multiple scenarios

-The application is now fully functional in production and ready for continued development and deployment.
+The application is now fully functional in production with a robust architecture that prevents similar issues.

 ---